 Love pickleball?
 Then you'll love our free newsletter.
 We send the latest news, tips, and highlights for free each week.

-What Is a Nasty Nelson, Anyway?
+What Is a Nasty Nelson in Pickleball?

 Before we get into the 10 tips, let's define what we're actually talking about.
-A nasty nelson is a serve that's aimed directly at your opponent's body instead of the service box.
+A nasty nelson is a serve aimed directly at your opponent's body instead of the service box.

 It's not a legal serve in the traditional sense, but it's a legal play in pickleball because the serve itself is still valid.
 The goal is to hit your opponent before they can react, forcing them to dodge or take the ball to the body.